 The emitters shall withstand the test pressure without suffering damage and without pulling out from the assembly.

-7.3.3 If the emitters contain parts that can be disassembled for cleaning or replacement and reassembled. the test in 7.3.1 and 7.3.2 shall be performed after reassembling the emitter, according to the manufacturer’s instructions, three times in succession.
+7.3.3 If the emitters contain parts that can be disassembled for cleaning or replacement and reassembled the test in 7.3.1 and 7.3.2 shall be performed after reassembling the emitter, according to the manufacturer’s instructions, three times in succession.

 7.4 Emitter Pull-Out

-This test shall be conducted at an ambient temperature of 27 ± 1 °C.
+This test shall be conducted at an ambient temperature of 27 °C ± 1 °C.

 7.4.1 In-Line Emitters